SindreSB/zephyr_nrf_bridge/docs/xBridge2_Protocol.md

 ##  Beacon package
-The beacon package is sent from the app to device
+The beacon package is sent from the device to the app

 Name|Type|Size [bytes]|Value|Description
 --- | --- | --- | --- | ---